replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 ![auto-build](img/channel-enable-airgap.png)

-Now you should see all the bundles building or built on the release history page:
+Now you should see all the bundles building or built on the release history page.
+If you do not see "Aigap Built" for the release, click **Build**.

 ![airgap-built](img/airgap-builds.png)